-By Gul Berna Ozcan.
+By Gul Berna Ozcan

 I had frizzy boisterous black hair for as long as I can remember.
 Not only was it difficult to tame but also I lacked styling skills.
 It took me forty years to discover its curls!
 I decided to see if I could stop dyeing my hair one summer and this is what happened.

 Going to the hairdressers once a month became a kind of pampered luxury for a mother with two kids and a full-time job.
-Alas, over the years, dying sessions became more frequent and increasingly a burden.
+Alas, over the years, dyeing sessions became more frequent and increasingly a burden.
 I tried to do it myself but disliked the mess the whole thing generated.

 However, I became aware that people with natural white hair did not look unattractive, as I was made to believe by friends and others in my social circles.
 When working in Seoul, I first thought Koreans just don’t go grey, perhaps for genetic reasons, as almost everybody has pitch-black hair.

-I began to notice other such examples and decided to try.
+I began to notice other examples and decided to try.
 First I psychologically prepared myself.
 Once I wore a silly white wig and used that image as my WhatsApp status.

 Although initially he was not enthusiastic, he agreed with me that it was worth trying.
 It took two sessions with a two weeks interval to get rid of the dark dye.

 Within a short time my white hair, with a few fetching natural variations and highlights, delighted me.
 By the time I returned to work I was more or less used to my new hair colour.

-There is much to say about how our attitudes to hair are constructed through very early childhood experiences and how these later get embodied in social pressures and manipulated by the fashion industry for enormous profit.
+There is much to say about how our attitudes to hair are constructed through very early childhood experiences and how these later get embodied in social pressures and manipulated by the fashion industry for an enormous profit.
 Through these experiences, we often negotiate with our natural endowments and physique.

 As opposed to my thick black hair, my sister had soft light hair.
 It seemed to me that my hair often looked like a hedgehog and was in general kept in place with pins.
 Moreover, blonde girls were adored and popular where we lived, especially as the vast majority had dark hair.